Biden appeals to Black voters and says he’s working toward an ‘immediate ceasefire’ in Gaza during Morehouse commencement

 While dissent is “essential to democracy,” Biden said in those remarks, it “must never lead to disorder, or to denying the rights of others.”

-Biden’s Morehouse commencement will be the latest in a series of efforts undertaken by the president this week to both acknowledge the nation’s historic racial shortcomings, while simultaneously addressing its next generation of Black leaders.
+Biden’s Morehouse commencement was the latest in a series of efforts undertaken by the president in recent days to both acknowledge the nation’s historic racial shortcomings while simultaneously addressing its next generation of Black leaders.

 The president on Thursday met with the plaintiffs of the historic Brown v.
 Board of Education case that overturned racial segregation in schools 70 years ago.
 During that meeting, some of the plaintiffs’ relatives urged him to make the case’s anniversary a national holiday.

-Note: This story and headline have been updated with additional information Sunday.